 The Company's main focus in the Port Hope Simpson REE District is on metallurgy at the Foxtrot Project and the exploration for additional Foxtrot-like deposits at other targets throughout the Fox Harbour volcanic belt.
-The Company anticipates initiating a feasibility study on the Foxtrot Project subject to available financing.
+The Company anticipates to update the preliminary economic assessment report and work towards initiating a feasibility study on the Foxtrot Project subject to available financing.
 Other parts of the Port Hope Simpson REE District require some work to maintain licenses in good standing.